MSD-LASSO/FeasibilityStudies/TdoaSim/README.txt

 --------------Utils--------------
-readGroundTrack -- Read a ground track produced by Orekit XXXXXXXXX.class in StandAlone simulations
+readGroundTrack -- Read a ground track produced by Orekit StationDetectionModular.java class in StandAlonesimulations
+		   in the DopplerAndAccess Java project.
-		-- TODO update to new Orekit format?
+		-- TODO update to new Orekit format

 timeDiff3toMatrix -- used specifically for 3 stations and 1 satellite position.
 It converts the
 		     timediff structure array to an array shaped for TDoA input.